What You Need to Know About Golf Divots

 A good divot will start right in front of where the ball was resting.
 This happens because your club strikes the ball first and then the ground.

 If you mishit your shot, then the divot will start behind the ball.
-It is apt to take a divot with iron shots, but if you take a divot with a wood would likely lead you to mishit the ball, most likely by having an angle of attack that is too steep.
+It is apt to take a divot with iron shots, but taking a divot with a wood would likely lead you to mishit the ball.
+Taking a divot with a wood is a result most likely from an angle of attack that is too steep.

 - How to Score in the 60’s (Break 70 Plan)

 - How to Score in the 70’s (Break 80 Plan)

 - How to Score in the 80’s (Break 90 Plan)

 Should You Take a Divot in the Golf Swing?

 It is also important to understand whether you should take a divot or not.
 Most average players do not take one, and few do, but end up doing it before the ball.
 You should be making a divot with every club in your bag except the driver and putter, and in some cases even the woods.